aaalgo/aa_swe/README.md

 swe_submit
 ```

-This will merge all solved cases and generate `all_preds_YYYYMMDDHHMMSS.jsonl` for evaluation.
+This will merge all solved cases and generate `all_preds.jsonl` for evaluation.